rabschi/awesome-beacon/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Beaconinside GmbH](http://www.beaconinside.com/) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Square Metrics GmbH](http://www.squaremetrics.com/) has waived all copyright and related or neighboring rights to this work.